-EU Removes Nigeria from High-Risk Financial List
+EU Removes Nigeria from High-risk Financial List

 “The achievement is also the result of sustained collaboration among key stakeholders, including the National Assembly, law enforcement agencies, regulators, supervisors, the judiciary, the private sector and development partners”, the statement read in part.

-Reacting to the development, the Chief Executive Officer of the Nigerian Financial Intelligence Unit (NFIU), Hafsat Abubakar Bakari, described the decision as a significant affirmation of Nigeria’s collective reform efforts.
+Reacting to the development, the Chief Executive Officer of the NFIU, Hafsat Abubakar Bakari, described the decision as a significant affirmation of Nigeria’s collective reform efforts.

 “This decision represents an important external validation of Nigeria’s steady progress in strengthening its AML/CFT/CPF framework.
 It demonstrates that consistent reforms, effective coordination and strong national ownership can translate into tangible international outcomes,” the CEO said.

-Nigeria’s removal from the EU high-risk list means that financial transactions between Nigeria and the European Union will no longer be subject to enhanced due diligence requirements associated with high-risk jurisdictions.
+Nigeria’s removal from the EU high-risk list means that financial transactions between Nigeria and the European Union would no longer be subject to enhanced due diligence requirements associated with high-risk jurisdictions.

 This is expected to ease compliance burdens, support smoother cross-border financial flows, and enhance Nigeria’s attractiveness for trade, investment and financial partnerships with EU Member States.